The $8mil Solana Hack: What We Know So Far

 What This Means

-At this point, it is unclear whether the vulnerability is solely limited to Slope, as some users have reported losing tokens on Solana and Ethereum.
+At this point, it is unclear whether the vulnerability is limited to the Slope wallet, as some users reported losing tokens on Solana and Ethereum.

-This incident, however, underscores the need for caution and the importance of both consumer awareness and utilising the best security practices when using any cryptocurrency platform.
+This incident, however, clearly underscores the absolute need for caution and the importance of best consumer awareness and cyber security practices when using any cryptocurrency platform.

 How To Protect Yourself

-Here are a few ways to protect yourself and your wallets from threats and malicious attacks.
+Here are a few ways to help protect yourself and your crypto accounts from threats and malicious attacks.

-- Unless absolutely required, disable direct messaging on Discord and Telegram (as these are common vectors for attack)
+- Disable direct messaging on Telegram and Discord (as these are common targets of attackers).

-- Never share your seed phrase to anyone – person or platform
+- Do NOT send or share your seed phrase to anyone or any online web form requesting for it.